Advestis/transparentpath/README.md

 instead.

 Note that your script must be able to log to GCS somehow.
-I generally use a service account with credentials stored in a json file, and add the envirronement variable 'GOOGLE_APPLICATION_CREDENTIALS=path_to_project_cred.json' in my .bashrc.
-I haven't tested any other method, but I guess that as long as gsutil works, TransparentPath will too.
+As mentionned before, you can use a service account json file by setting the env var `GOOGLE_APPLICATION_CREDENTIALS=path_to_project_cred.json` in my .bashrc.
+You can also do it from within your python code with `os.environ["GOOGLE_APPLICATION_CREDENTIALS"]=path_to_project_cred.json`

 Since the bucket name is provided in set_fs or set_global_fs, you **must not** specify it in your paths.
 Do not specify 'gs://' either, it is added when/if needed.
 Also, you should never create a directory with the same